eclipse-kuksa/kuksa-website/content/blog/2019-12-11-questionaire.md

 banner = "img/banners/2019-12-11-banner-kdq.png"
 +++

-# Help us elaborating Eclipse Kuksa...
+# Help us with your feedback to further develop Eclipse Kuksa ..

-... and take some time as a developer to give us some feedback according to our ecosystem: In-Vehicle, Cloud, and IDE via https://forms.gle/XbhaugGQexb4pexi9
+... take a few moments as a developer to give us feedback from our ecosystem: In-Vehicle, Cloud, and IDE via https://forms.gle/XbhaugGQexb4pexi9

 Thank you!